 It’s argued that DRS (Deposit Return Systems) will increase recycling rates in the UK to EU targets by 2020.
 Consumers will have an actual, personal, incentive to recycle their recyclable bottles.
 In a similar psychological trick used with the 5p charge for a shopping bag; no one wants to waste money, even if only 5p, so nationwide plastic bag use dropped by over 85%.
-Similarly, it could be viewed that throwing a plastic bottle in standard refuse is the same as throwing away the money associated to it.
+Similarly, it could be viewed that throwing a plastic bottle in standard refuse is the same as throwing away the money associated with it.

 The scheme is also estimated to reduce littering.
 In a similar method to above, littering with plastic bottles could be seen as ‘throwing money away’ and therefore reduce the rate.
-Additionally, litter picking now has a financial incentive for lower income groups or non-profits in a way that it hasn’t had previously.
+Additionally, litter picking now has a financial incentive for lower-income groups or non-profits in a way that it hasn’t had previously.
 Norway’s very own deposit return scheme sees 96% of bottles returned by consumers for recycling – Keeping them out of landfill, seas and streets.

 The UK once had a Deposit Return System (DRS) of its own, implemented around the same time as Norway’s.
-Customers of glass drinks bottles and contains would be given the opportunity to re-claim their small deposit if they returned the container.
+Customers of glass drinks bottles and contains would be given the opportunity to reclaim their small deposit if they returned the container.
 Glass containers were expensive to make and transport as they took up a lot of space and weight during shipping.
-However, they were robust enough to be re-used around 10 times before needing to be thrown away.
+However, they were robust enough to be reused around 10 times before needing to be thrown away.
 This incentivised manufacturers to want to recycle the bottles.
 In the 1980s, these schemes began to die off due to the rising prevalence of plastic and metal containers.
 They were lighter, cheaper and more costly to reuse.

 There’s very little incentive for drink and bottle manufacturers to get behind the idea of a bottle deposit system.
-Plastic is low cost, light-weight and high quality, the precise reason why schemes of the 1950s were phased out.
-There’s no longer incentive for businesses to use recycled materials or encourage consumers to recycle their products, unless it falls in line with their branding.
+Plastic is a low cost, light-weight and high quality, the precise reason why schemes of the 1950s were phased out.
+There’s no longer incentive for businesses to use recycled materials or encourage consumers to recycle their products unless it falls in line with their branding.